-Governments take extraordinary steps to prevent bank panic
+US, UK try to stem fallout from Silicon Valley Bank collapse

 In a sign of how fast the financial bleeding was occurring, regulators announced that New York-based Signature Bank had also failed and was being seized on Sunday.
 At more than $110 billion in assets, Signature Bank is the third-largest bank failure in U.S. history.

-The near-financial crisis that U.S. regulators had to intervene to prevent left Asian markets jittery as trading began Monday.
+The near-financial crisis left Asian markets jittery as trading began Monday.
 Japan’s benchmark Nikkei 225 sank 1.6% in morning trading, Australia’s S&P/ASX 200 lost 0.3% and South Korea’s Kospi shed 0.4%.
 But Hong Kong’s Hang Seng rose 1.4% and the Shanghai Composite increased 0.3%.

 In an effort to shore up confidence in the banking system, the Treasury Department, Federal Reserve and FDIC said Sunday that all Silicon Valley Bank clients would be protected and able to access their money.
 They also announced steps that are intended to protect the bank’s customers and prevent additional bank runs.